francescorn/francescorn/READMe.md

 Contact: Email: frances_c@cox.net or fcornwall@alum.vassar.edu

-Note: Please refrain from sending any unsolicited emails.
+Note: I advise to refrain from sending any unsolicited emails.
 I take privacy seriously, and any spam or phishing emails will be reported.